apt-get install build-essential python-dev libxml2-dev libxslt1-dev libyaml-dev

 This method keeps everything inside your virtualenv.
 Use this method if you are developing pyFF or want to run multiple python-based applications in parallell without having to worry about conflicts between packages.

-# apt-get install python-virtualenv # mkdir -p /opt/pyff # virtualenv /opt/pyff --no-site-packages
+# cd $HOME # apt-get install python-virtualenv # virtualenv -p python3 python-pyff --no-site-packages

 Choose this method for maximum control - ideal for development setups.